anki-code/xonsh-operators-proposal/README.rst

     * - 2020-10-30
       - Draft
       - `XEP-2 <XEP-2.rst>`_
-      - Alternative to XEP-1 that based on the idea of one operator.
+      - Better alternative to XEP-1 that based on the idea of one operator.

     * - 2020-10-24
       - Draft